oeg-upm/llm4oe-slr/README.md

 - `Data_Extraction_for_RQ2.xlsx`
   Used to analyze **RQ2** (How LLMs support OE activities).
-  Contains roles of LLMs, types of models used, input/output formats, and whether human-in-the-loop was involved.
+  Contains roles of LLMs, types of models used, prompt techniques, input/output formats, and whether human-in-the-loop was involved.

 - `Data_Extraction_for_RQ3.xlsx`
   Used to analyze **RQ3** (Performance evaluation).